Science and Technology Policy

 Discuss ideas you have about gaining experience in the Science and Technology Pathway with Dr. Katrina Korfmacher and Dr. Scott Steele

 Science and Security Track

 A number of important and timely policy issues lay at the intersection of science and security, where scientists can have a critical role in enhancing national and international security.
 This track will allow trainees to gain a better understanding of these key issues and develop the skills to better address national and international security issues, from public health preparedness and medical counter measures development to counter proliferation and emergency response policies.
 This track will offer trainees foundational training in management and leadership through the Spring IND 494 Leadership and Management for Scientists or the Online AAAS Career Development Portal.
 Trainees will obtain formal instruction and networking opportunities through the Fall PM 445 Introduction to Health Services Research and Policy and Spring PM 487 Fundamentals of Science, Technology and Health Policy.
-Potential fellowships, internships and training opportunities can be explored at the Department of Health and Human Services (HHS), Department of Homeland Security (DHS), Department of Defense, Center for Disease Control, National Institutes of Health (1st or 2nd year graduate students only), American Association for the Advancement of Science, and the White House Office of Science and Technology Policy.
+Potential fellowships, internships and training opportunities can be explored at the Department of Health and Human Services, Department of Homeland Security, Department of Defense, Center for Disease Control, National Institutes of Health (1st or 2nd year graduate students only), American Association for the Advancement of Science, and the White House Office of Science and Technology Policy.
 Learn more about careers in Science and Technology Policy by conducting informational interviews with experts from Department of Homeland Security, Personalized Medicine Coalition and RAND.
 For potential informational interviewees, contact Dr. Scott Steele.
 To learn more about conducting informational interviews, contact Dr. Tracey Baas.

 Public Health Policy Track